AIgen-Solutions-s-r-l/resonance/app/services/lib_document_finder/OutputJobDescriptions/ranked_job_description_24.md

 ### Job Description
-Job Title: Quality Assurance Specialist
+Job Title: Senior Human Resources Manager

-Company: Southern BioPharma Innovations

-Location: South Australia, Australia
+Location: Bihar, India

-Industry: Pharmaceuticals
+Industry: Human Resources

-Salary Range: $40,000 - $50,000
+Salary Range: $60,000 - $70,000

-Notice Period: 2 weeks
+Notice Period: More than 3 months

 Job Description:
-Southern BioPharma Innovations is seeking a dedicated Quality Assurance Specialist to join our team.
-In this role, you will be responsible for ensuring that our pharmaceutical products meet the highest quality standards throughout the manufacturing process.
-The successful candidate will possess a strong background in quality assurance, laboratory skills, and pharmacology, with proficiency in statistical software.
+We are seeking an experienced Senior Human Resources Manager to join our dynamic team in Bihar.
+The ideal candidate will be responsible for enhancing employee relations, managing performance, and driving training and development initiatives within the organization.

 Key Responsibilities:
-- Conduct quality assurance audits and inspections to ensure compliance with regulatory requirements.
-- Develop and implement quality control procedures for laboratory testing.
+- Develop and implement employee relations programs to enhance workplace culture and employee engagement.
-- Analyze data using statistical software to identify trends and areas for improvement.
+- Design and deliver training and development programs tailored to meet the needs of diverse employee groups.
+- Oversee performance management processes to ensure alignment with organizational goals and employee development plans.
+- Utilize Applicant Tracking Systems (ATS) to streamline recruitment processes and maintain a steady pipeline of talent.
+- Manage and maintain HRIS systems to ensure accurate employee data and reporting capabilities.
-- Collaborate with cross-functional teams to address quality-related issues.
+- Collaborate with cross-functional teams to identify and resolve HR-related issues using effective problem-solving strategies.
-- Maintain detailed documentation and reports related to quality assurance activities.
-- Provide training to laboratory staff on quality standards and practices.
-- Participate in the development and review of Standard Operating Procedures (SOPs).
+- Provide empathetic support to employees, addressing concerns and facilitating conflict resolution in a professional manner.
+- Maintain a high level of attention to detail in all HR processes, ensuring compliance with policies and regulations.

 Required Skills:
-- Quality Assurance
-- Laboratory Skills
-- Pharmacology
-- Statistical Software
+- Strong experience in Employee Relations and Performance Management.
+- Proven track record in Training and Development initiatives.
+- Proficiency in using Applicant Tracking Systems and HRIS Systems.
+- Excellent problem-solving abilities and a proactive approach to identifying and addressing HR challenges.
+- High level of empathy and interpersonal skills to engage with employees effectively.
-- Attention to Detail
+- Exceptional attention to detail and organizational skills.
-- Time Management
-- Analytical Thinking

 Qualifications:
-- Bachelor’s degree in a relevant field (e.g., Pharmacy, Life Sciences, Quality Management).
+- Bachelor's degree in Human Resources, Business Administration, or a related field.
-- Minimum of 2 years of experience in quality assurance within the pharmaceuticals sector.
+- Minimum of 5 years of relevant experience in a senior HR role.
-- Familiarity with Regulatory Affairs and Good Manufacturing Practices (GMP).
-- Strong analytical skills and the ability to interpret complex data.

-Benefits:
-- Competitive salary within the range of $40,000 - $50,000.
-- Opportunities for professional development and career growth.
-- Supportive work environment with a focus on employee well-being.

-Application Process:
-Interested candidates should submit their resume and a cover letter outlining their relevant experience and qualifications.
-We look forward to reviewing your application!
+- HR certification (e.g., SHRM-CP, PHR) is preferred.

+If you are a strategic thinker with a passion for human resources and a commitment to fostering a positive work environment, we invite you to apply for this exciting opportunity.
 --------------------------------------------------
 ### Cosine Distance
--0.7086
+0.3040